Quansight/Quansight-website/apps/consulting/posts/geocoding.md

   - road
   - zip code (if available, else city)

-This is conceptually simple, but we encountered several hurdles when implementing it.
+Whilst conceptually simple, we encountered several hurdles when implementing it.
+We'll now tell about how we overcame them.

 ### First hurdle: inconsistent road names